mmajis/spring4webmvc-restapp/README.md

 This is a test REST service application implemented using Spring 4 and Spring WebMVC for a work related assignment.

+The technologies were chosen mainly as an opportunity to try new Spring WebMVC features.
+Note that there is no XML configuration.

 The application is in a flat structure of a single maven module.
 Application layers are divided by the package structure (rest, service, domain, repository).
 The repository layer is implemented with a synchronized ArrayList.
 The application layers are integrated using interfaces and dependency injection, so the repository implementation could be changed without changes to other layers.

 The application exposes REST resources and supports JSON or XML responses for a GET request to /messages.
+New messages can be POSTed to /messages as JSON.

 The caller must specify the API version as an Accept header in the request as follows:

 - Version 1 JSON: application/vnd.simplemsgboard.v1+json